 So here is my question: Who is considered an expert?
 And to whom should we listen when we have a problem or when we simply want more information on a given topic, whether it’s our love life, investment strategy, career or even just a holiday destination?

 When I was working in my previous field, I’d see websites popping up all the time that made pretty interesting claims.
 There were a lot of “Rent to Own Experts” and “The Leading Rent to Own company in X City”.
-This cracked me No 1up.
+This cracked me up.
 I’d been working exclusively in Rent to Own in the Ottawa market for more than six years and suddenly there were websites from companies I’d never heard of, with no names of actual people referenced on the site, who claimed to be the leading experts in this town.
 Interesting.

 I’ve also seen people dispensing advice from the stage, supposedly as experts in the field, and from what I can tell they have limited experience.
 The same goes for books.